#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

 Weeds are likely poking through in the garden beds, even if you put down landscape fabric liner to keep them at bay.
+Be sure to get rid of weeds before they go to seed.
 Pull weeds from the root in edible flower or vegetable gardens, and dig up the roots if the weed snapped off without them.
-Be sure to get rid of weeds before the weeds' flowers dry out and and drop their seeds.
-If you'd like to treat weeds with weed killer, check that it's safe for pollinators and pets — and wear a respirator mask and heavy rubber gloves to ensure that the chemical doesn't touch your skin or your lungs.
+If you'd like to treat weeds with weed killer, check that it's safe for pollinators and pets — and wear a respirator and heavy-duty rubber gloves to ensure that the chemical doesn't touch your lungs or skin.

-It could be, but it's also likely napping during those soaring summer temps.
-Cool-season grass goes dormant in the summer, so it's alive but sleeping.
-Here's how you can check on it: If you tug on a grass blade and it pulls right out, it's time to plant new sod or grass seed because the grass is a goner.
-Water dormant lawns deeply but not often.
+It could be, but it's also likely just taking a break during those soaring summer temps.
+Cool-season grass goes dormant in the summer.
+It isn't usually dead — just brown and crispy.
+Here's how you can check to see if it's dormant: If you can easily pull out a blade of grass with no resistance, it's time to plant new sod or grass seed because the grass is a goner.
+Water dormant lawns deeply and infrequently.
 Warm-season lawns need water every few days in the summer.
 Those lawns stay green if they're healthy.

-Once you've planted your plants or flowers, you'll need to make sure they stay well-fed and hydrated.
+After you've planted your flowers or plants, ensure they're well-fed and hydrated.
 Choose a synthetic or an organic fertilizer that fits your needs and give your garden a boost.
-You can even find one that's formulated for your plants, whether you need a flower fertilizer, veggie fertilizer, shrub fertilizer, or a general garden fertilizer blend.
-Only apply as often as instructed on the packaging.
-More is not better here.
+You can even find one that's formulated for your plants, whether you need a shrub fertilizer, fruit tree fertilizer, or a garden fertilizer blend.
+Only apply as often as directed on the packaging.
 Be sure to water immediately after, as directed, so the fertilizer won't burn the plants.

-When you need a break from gardening in the sun, shelter under a patio umbrella or covered gazebo.
-Attach awnings and sun sails to the shed or house to create shadowy spots to rest in.
-However, sometimes shade isn't enough because it's extremely humid out.
+When you need a break from working in the yard, shelter beneath a patio umbrella or covered gazebo.
+If you have sturdy structures like a house or shed, create shade by attaching awnings and sun sails.
+However, sometimes shade isn't enough because it's extremely humid.
 That's when a patio mister or misting fan can help cool the air and transform a stifling afternoon into a relaxing day.
 Go back to swinging in a hammock when that water-cooled air is ready.

-Spending time with friends in gorgeous weather makes the season even more special.
-But you don't need to do a full patio makeover or to create your patio collection from scratch to do it.
+Spending time with friends in gorgeous summertime weather makes the season even more special.
+But you don't need a full backyard makeover or to create your patio collection from scratch to do it.
 Even a minor backyard refresh can make a big difference.
-New outdoor lounge furniture, outdoor rugs, or even a string of outdoor lights can breathe new life into a backyard oasis.
+Outdoor string lights, new outdoor lounge furniture, or even an outdoor rug can add character to a patio.

 The Home Depot Garden Center at Auburn, IN

-As the weeks tick by, the grass seed or sod you planted will grow taller than what's ideal.
-Eventually, it'll need some maintenance to look fresh and manicured.
-Keep the lawn in check with a self-propelled lawn mower and a string trimmer to knock down any tall grass around fences, sidewalks, or buildings.
+As the weeks tick by, the grass you planted will grow taller than what's ideal.
+It'll need some maintenance to look fresh and manicured.
+Keep the lawn in check with a lawn mower and a string trimmer to knock down any tall grass around hardscaping and trees.

-If you like to grow your own food, take it vertical and consider growing organically.
-Many vegetable plants are vines and well-suited to climb a trellis or fence, so plant them next to one and watch them climb.
-The key to success is supporting the branches, stem, and fruit.
-This is so the weight of the plant doesn't snap the branches or stem.
+Grow produce vertically for a smart use of space.
+Many vegetable plants are vines and well-suited to climb a fence or trellis, so plant them next to one.
+The key to success is supporting the stem, branches, and fruit.
+This is so the weight of the plant doesn't snap the stem or branches.

-Fasten your plant to a trellis, pole, or fence with string, plant ties and wires, garden wire, or fabric strips.
-Be sure to tie each plant loosely.
+Fasten your plant to a tomato cage or pole with string, plant ties and wires, garden wire, or fabric strips.
+Be sure to attach each plant loosely.
 Then the branches and leaves can sway in the breeze and the stem has room to grow wider.
-Strawberry, cantaloupe, squash, cucumber, and tomato plants need support as they bear fruit.
-Melons and squash require hammocks made of old nylons, string, a sling, or other stretchy fabric to support the heavy produce.
-All of these plants take up less space on the ground this way, which allows you to have walking room in between plants or fit even more of them.
+Strawberry, pumpkin, squash, cucumber, and tomato plants need support as they bear fruit.
+Squash and melons require hammocks made of stretchy fabric, string, old nylons, or a sling to support the heavy produce.
+All of these plants take up less space on the ground this way, which allows you to have walking room in between plants or fit more of them.

 Find Your Summertime Supplies Today

-No matter if your perfect summer includes relaxing, gardening, grilling, or finishing those outdoor DIY projects, we've got the supplies you need to keep your days flowing with ease.
-Make the most of these early mornings and lengthy evenings to enjoy all the season has to offer.
-Shop online at your leisure, on our Home Depot mobile app anywhere you like, or in the aisles of your Auburn, IN store.
+No matter if your perfect summer includes gardening, relaxing, grilling, or finishing those outdoor DIY projects, we've got you covered.
+Make the most of these lengthy evenings and early mornings to enjoy all the season has to offer.
+Shop online at your leisure, on our app anywhere you like, or in the aisles of your Auburn, IN store.

 Nearby Stores